Preprocessing

 We currently offer one denoising method (noise2noise), and two denoising modes: direct and splits.
 In 'splits' mode, we denoise in the usual way: using a network that was trained on independent data splits (e.g., even and odd volumes), running inference on the even and odd volume and averaging the results.
 This is the statistically sound and superior method, but generating and processing the independent splits can cost a lot of time and memory.
 Plus, it requires access to splittable data, ideally raw frame stacks, which are not always available (although you can always split on the tilt angles)

 In 'direct' mode, we use a network that was trained in two steps.
 First, we trained in the typical even -> odd fashion.
 We then applied the resulting network to denoise all training subtomograms, and prepared a new training set using full subtomograms (i.e. the even + odd splits) as the input, and the denoised subtomogram as the output.
 The resulting model can be applied to full tomograms directly, and approximates the output that even/odd denoising achieves relatively well.
-It is faster and requires less
+It about twice as fast and doesn't require data splitting, which can help save a lot of memory.